-There are many exceptions and nuances to consider when determining the proper strategy for evaluating how renal impairment PK data should be collected; for example, should a drug be evaluated via a standalone renal impairment study or within the context of late phase studies (i.e., using a population PK/sparse sampling approach in a patient population enriched with varying degrees of renal impairment)?
-There are also a number of drugs for which a standalone renal impairment study is not necessary or required.
+There are many exceptions and nuances to consider when determining the proper strategy for evaluating how renal impairment PK data should be collected.
+For example, renal impairment can be evaluated by a standalone renal impairment study or within the context of late phase studies by using population PK/sparse sampling approaches in patient populations enriched with varying degrees of renal impairment.
+There are a number of drugs for which a standalone renal impairment study is not necessary or required.

-Overall, the main objective of clinical pharmacology renal impairment investigations are to determine if the pharmacokinetics of a drug and/or its active metabolites are mechanistically altered at different stages of renal impairment/dysfunction, which would influence dosing recommendations / dose adjustments for patients.
-As the study’s success depends on pharmacokinetics, proper study set-up, study execution, and PK analysis is critical and Nuventra’s pharmacokineticists and clinical pharmacology consultants have the experience to ensure success.
+Overall, the main objective of clinical pharmacology renal impairment investigations are to determine if the PK of a drug and/or its active metabolites are altered at different stages of renal impairment/dysfunction.
+This influences dosing recommendations and dose adjustments for patients.
+PK analysis is critical because a study’s success depends on pharmacokinetics, proper study set-up and study execution.
+Nuventra’s pharmacokineticists and clinical pharmacology consultants have the experience to ensure success regarding renal impairment studies.

 Scientific & PK Considerations

-Also, dose strength must be considered in this study since impaired renal function might lead to higher exposures and safety concerns for the study population.
-An experienced pharmacokineticist can quickly and efficiently determine if any dose adjustments are needed in a renal impairment study and also advise on frequency of sample collection (plasma and urine) to enable a robust assessment of pharmacokinetics.
+Dose strength must be considered in a reduced study design because impaired renal function might lead to higher exposures and safety concerns for the study population.
+An experienced pharmacokineticist can quickly and efficiently determine if any dose adjustments are needed in a renal impairment study and advise on frequency of sample collection (plasma and urine) to enable a robust assessment of pharmacokinetics.